kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 As illustrated in the examples provided in [Session Persistence Initiation](#session-persistence-initiation), implementations must consider how to manage sessions initiated by other components.
 As mentioned in [Backend Initiated Session Example](#backend-initiated-session-example), this GEP does not support configuring backend-initiated persistent sessions.
 We leave the decision of handling existing sessions with each specific implementation.
-In the case of cookie-based session persistence, an implementation has the freedom to either rewrite the cookie or insert an additional cookie, or to do nothing (resulting in the lack of a persistent session).
+In the case of cookie-based session persistence, an implementation MAY either rewrite the cookie or insert an additional cookie, or to do nothing (resulting in the lack of a persistent session).
 In general, inserting an additional cookie is a generally safe option, but it's important for implementations to exercise their own discretion.
-However, regardless of the implementation's design choice, the implementation must be able to handle multiple cookies.
+However, regardless of the implementation's design choice, the implementation MUST be able to handle multiple cookies.

 ### Expected API Behavior